rguske/tmc-tko-lc/workshop/content/exercises/04-image-policies.md

 * Confirm that the policy has been created

     ```execute-1
-    tmc workspace image-policy get busybox-image-policy-cli  --workspace-name tko-day1-ops-ws
+    tmc workspace image-policy get {{ session_namespace }}-image-policy-cli  --workspace-name tko-day1-ops-ws
     ```
 </p>
 </details>
 <p>
 </p>

 Let's validate that our image registry policy is working by trying to deploy the busybox image to the namespace **{{ session_namespace }}**, which is part of the workspace **tko-day1-ops-ws**.

 Make sure the namespace **{{ session_namespace }}** doesn't exist on the cluster **{{ session_namespace }}-cluster**;